 It should also be taken into account that Egypt had a lack of appropriate wood for construction purposes.
-Consequently, there was a need to take recourse to stone as main building material because the mechanical properties of palm wood the only tree available in great quantities are insufficient for constructing.
+Consequently, there was a need to take recourse to stone as the main building material because the mechanical properties of palm wood, the only tree available in great quantities, were insufficient for construction.
 This situation is completely different from classical Greece.
-The architraves resting above the columns of Greek temples have normally a thickness of around 1 m.
-Their thickness varies with the distance of the columns, however, the rule that the thickness should to be around one third of the length is always obeyed.
+The architraves resting above the columns of Greek temples normally have a thickness of around 1 m.
+Their thickness varies with the distance of the columns; however, the rule that the thickness should be around one third of the length is always obeyed.
 The cella of the temple, however, is too wide to be covered with stone beams.
-Instead it was roofed with a wooden construction able to span over the whole distance between the cella walls.
+Instead, it was roofed with a wooden construction able to span over the whole distance between the cella walls.
+This roof construction was only made possible because, in contrast to stone, wood can bear high tensile forces and, of course, due to the availability of high quality wood.

-Fig. 1.4 Columns in Karnak Temple in Luxor, Egypt.
+Fig. 1.4 Columns in the Karnak Temple in Luxor, Egypt.
 The thickness of the cross-beams on top of the columns takes into account the low bending strength of the sandstone